Rudranil-12/Framer-Motion/README.md

 ---

 ## ⭐ Support

-If you find this repository helpful, don’t forget to star ⭐ the repo!
+If you find this repository helpful:
+- Give it a ⭐
+- Share it with your friends

 ---